 Al-Shabaab has encouraged homegrown violent extremists to execute attacks in the United States, with little success.
 The group lacks the capability to direct attacks against the United States and continues to focus operations on Africa.

-In 2010, federal authorities arrested New Jersey residents Mohamed Alessa and Carlos Almonte at John F. Kennedy Airport in New York for attempting to travel to Somalia in support of al-Shabaab.
+- In February 2016, al-Shabaab claimed an attack against a departing Daallo Airlines flight.
+The attack targeted Western intelligence officials and Turkish NATO forces, but it was unsuccessful in injuring anyone except the attacker, who had concealed a bomb inside a laptop.
+In 2010, federal authorities arrested New Jersey residents Mohamed Alessa and Carlos Almonte at John F. Kennedy International Airport in New York for attempting to travel to Somalia in support of al-Shabaab.
 Both men received sentences of over 20 years in prison.

-Between 2009-11, al-Shabaab was responsible for the most federally indicted persons in counterterrorism cases in the United States.
+Between 2009-11, al-Shabaab was responsible for the most federally indicted individuals in counterterrorism cases in the United States.
 A majority of these cases occurred in Minneapolis, which is home to a large Somali diaspora.
 In 2007-11, at least 27 known males left Minneapolis to join al-Shabaab.